rse/vdo-ninja-trampoline/README.md

     the director of the online event in order to control the senders and interact with the senders.

+- **Session Video**:
+  This is the video mode the peer is operating under, mapped onto the `quality` and`videobitrate` parameters of OBS.Ninja.

+- **Session Audio**:
+  This is the audio mode the peer is operating under, mapped onto the `stereo` and `audiobitrate` parameters of OBS.Ninja.

+- **Peer Id**:
+  This is the peer identifier, corresponding to the `view` and `push` parameters of OBS.Ninja.
+It has to be locally unique to the room identifier.

+- **Peer Name**:
+  This is the peer name, corresponding to the `label` parameter of OBS.Ninja.
+It can be an arbitrary name, but should explain the peer.
+  It is displayed to the director only.

 - **Source URL**:
   This is your entry point.
   Copy this URL for accesssing OBS.Ninja through the clean, intuitive